Test ID: AIAES Axonal Neuropathy, Autoimmune/Paraneoplastic Evaluation, Serum

 Clinical Information

 Neuropathy patients have variable sensory disturbance (loss or exaggerated sensation) with pain, weakness, and autonomic involvements such as sweat abnormalities, gastrointestinal dysfunction, and lightheadedness on standing.
-These symptoms are as a result of injury to the distal nerves, roots, ganglia or their gathering points (nerve plexus in the thighs and arms).
-Patients may have symmetric or asymmetric involvements of the extremities, trunk, and head including extraocular muscles.
+These symptoms result from injury to the distal nerves, roots, ganglia, or their gathering points (nerve plexus in the thighs and arms).
+Patients may have symmetric or asymmetric involvements of the extremities, trunk, and head, including extraocular muscles.
 Subacute onsets and asymmetric involvements favor inflammatory or immune causes over inherited or metabolic forms.
 Depending on the specific inflammatory or immune mediated causes other parts of the nervous system may also be affected (brain, cerebellum, spinal cord).

-In the evaluation of patients with immune mediated autoantibody neuropathies, nerve conduction studies and needle electromyography can help to classify the neuropathy as either: 1) primary axonal; 2) primary demyelinating; or 3) mixed axonal and demyelinating.
+In the evaluation of patients with immune mediated autoantibody neuropathies, nerve conduction studies and needle electromyography can help to classify the neuropathy as either primary axonal, primary demyelinating, or mixed axonal and demyelinating.
 This evaluation focuses on persons with primary axonal forms.

-Well established neuronal autoantibodies responsible for axonal neuropathies include: antineuronal nuclear antibodies (ANNA1 and 3), Purkinje cytoplasmic antibody (PCA1 and 2), amphiphysin antibody, collapsin response mediator protein 5 (CRMP5) antibody, leucine-rich glioma inactivated 1 protein (LGI1) antibody, and contactin-associated response protein 2 (CASPR2) antibody.
-Other autoantibodies have preliminary evidence to support their association with neuropathy including: alpha-amino-3-hydroxy-5-methyl-4-isoxazole propionic acid receptor (AMPAR) antibody, antiglial nuclear antibody (AGNA); antineuronal nuclear type 2 antibody (ANNA2), gamma-aminobutyric acid B receptor (GABABR) antibody, glutamic acid decarboxylase 65 (GAD65) receptor antibody, glial fibrillary acidic protein (GFAP) antibody, N-methyl-D-aspartate receptor (NMDAR) antibody, Purkinje cell cytoplasmic Tr (PCA-Tr) antibody, dipeptidyl-peptidase-like protein-6 (DPPX) antibody, and metabotropic glutamate receptor 1 (mGluR1).
+Well established neuronal autoantibodies responsible for axonal neuropathies include antineuronal nuclear antibody (ANNA1 and 3), Purkinje cytoplasmic antibody (PCA1 and 2), amphiphysin antibody, collapsin response mediator protein 5 (CRMP5) antibody, leucine-rich glioma inactivated 1 protein (LGI1) antibody, and contactin-associated response protein 2 (CASPR2) antibody.
+Other autoantibodies have preliminary evidence to support their association with neuropathy, including antiglial nuclear antibody (AGNA), antineuronal nuclear antibody type 2 (ANNA2), and glial fibrillary acidic protein (GFAP) antibody.

 This evaluation focuses on those antibodies with known associations with varied forms of peripheral axonal neuropathy.
-Seropositive patients usually present with subacute neurological symptoms of radiculopathy; plexopathy; or sensory, sensorimotor, or autonomic neuropathy, with or without a neuromuscular transmission disorder such as neuromuscular hyperexcitability.
-Other peripheral manifestation includes cranial neuropathies, especially loss of vision, hearing, smell, or taste.
+Seropositive patients usually present with subacute neurological symptoms of radiculopathy; plexopathy; or sensory, sensorimotor, or autonomic neuropathy, with or without a neuromuscular transmission disorder, such as neuromuscular hyperexcitability.
+Other peripheral manifestations include cranial neuropathies, especially loss of vision, hearing, smell, or taste.
 Commonly beyond the peripheral manifestation are encephalopathy, seizures, cerebellar ataxia, and myelopathy.
 Initial signs may be subtle, but a subacute multifocal and progressive syndrome usually evolves.
-Sensorimotor neuropathy and cerebellar ataxia are common presentations, but the clinical picture in some patients is dominated by striking gastrointestinal dysmotility, and limbic encephalopathy.
+Sensorimotor neuropathy and cerebellar ataxia are common presentations, but the clinical picture in some patients is dominated by striking gastrointestinal dysmotility and limbic encephalopathy.
 Some patients may present with mostly pain and have a limited small fiber neuropathy with or without autonomic symptoms.

-Cancer risk factors include past or family history of cancer, history of smoking, or social or environmental exposure to carcinogens.
+Cancer risk factors include previous or family history of cancer, history of smoking, or social or environmental exposure to carcinogens.

 Reference Values